Fort Worth Car Accident Attorney Near You

 - Spinal cord injury

-We get that an injury can really put a wrench in things.
+Jason Stephens gets that an injury can really put a wrench in things.
 However, it shouldn’t stop you from getting the legal advice and assistance you deserve.
-So, our skilled legal team will gladly arrange a time to visit you if you can’t make it into our office.
-We can discuss your case at the hospital, at your place of work, or at your home.
-We’ll do our best to make things as easy as we can for you.
+So, Jason and his skilled support staff will gladly arrange a time to visit you if you can’t make it into his office.
+He can discuss your case at the hospital, at your place of work, or at your home.
+He’ll do his best to make things as easy as he can for you.

-Common Causes of Car Accidents in Fort Worth
+What Are Common Causes of Car Accidents in Fort Worth?

 A lot of different factors can contribute to a motor vehicle accident in Fort Worth.
 Commonly reported causes include:

 - Failing to stop at a red light or traffic signal